jfarrimo/frycook/README.md

 Here you keep all the metadata about the users, computers, and groups for your installation.

-### runner.sh file

-This is just a wrapper around frycooker that sets the PYTHONPATH correctly before running frycooker.

 ### recipes directory

 A recipe describes how to install an individual package, such as postfix or nginx.
 Frycook expects all your recipes to be in a module/package called 'recipes' that is accessible via the PYTHONPATH environment variable.
 This module should export a list of recipe name and class tuples for use by the frycooker program.